Substance Misuse Nurse Liverpool, Merseyside £27,953.10 - £33,129.60

 Essential Skills and Requirements:

 - Part 1 NMC registration

 - Experience of working within a team

-- Able to provide examples of diversity in practice
+- Able to recognize own boundaries of practice

 - Flexible and adaptable

 - Experience of working in secure environments

 - Evidence of further development of own clinical practice

 - Experience of working within a secure environment